Separation Anxiety in Pets: How to Help Them

-For many pet parents, our recent social isolation meant more quality time at home with our furry or feathery friends.
-Now things have changed, it’s no wonder separation anxiety in pets is a hot topic among New Zealanders.
+Our recent periods of social isolation thanks to COVID meant more quality time at home with our furry or feathery friends.
+Now things have changed, it’s no wonder separation anxiety in pets is a rising concern in New Zealand.

-In fact, shelters around the country (and the world) saw pet adoptions increase as people looked for companionship to combat anxiety and loneliness during the pandemic.
+In fact, shelters around the country (and globally) saw pet adoptions increase as people looked for companionship to help support and improve their mental health during the pandemic.

 For social animals like dogs, cats and even birds, the extra play time, walks and snuggles were more than welcome.
 It’s no wonder many are now dealing with separation anxiety.